bitplane/bitplane.net/dev/amos/index.md

   all the code was there, actually creating content requires a pipeline and artists and is extremely hard work.
 And that's not the fun bit if you're a programmer.
-* Scrawler - Jimmy White's Whirlwind Snooker had this cool effect where it drew letters on the screen as if someone was drawing them by hand.
-So I made a tool that would record and play them back.
+* [Scrawler](scrawler) - Jimmy White's Whirlwind Snooker had this cool effect where it drew letters on the screen as if someone was drawing them by hand.
+  So I made a tool that would record and play them back, ended up porting it to DOS and Windows too.